So you can’t wait to pack your beach sandals in your suitcase and jet off on a Mexico vacation.

 Cabo vs. Cancun: Beaches

-Cabo’s gold sand beaches and deep blue waters are the main reason you’re thinking of Los Cabos, right?
+Cabo’s gold sand beaches and deep turquoise waters are the main reason you’re thinking of Los Cabos, right?

 Many vacationers are surprised, though, to discover that only some of its beaches are swimmable.

-With serious waves and a strong undertow, beaches on the Pacific side of the Baja Peninsula around Los Cabos are unsafe for swimming.
+With serious waves and a strong undertow, beaches around Los Cabos on the Pacific Ocean side of the Baja Peninsula are unsafe for swimming.

 They’re gorgeous to look at, though!

-Swimmable beaches in Cabo are found on the other side of the Baja Peninsula.
+Swimmable beaches in Cabo are found on the Sea of Cortez side of the Baja California Peninsula.

 Offering stupendous views of El Arco, the 2-mile stretch of Medano Beach is the most famous of these.